 • Linens (for regular twin sized beds)• Pillows• Blankets• Towels• Tissues• A clock radio• A lamp• A personal computer• Toiletries• Health items

-You may want to bring a microwave or an office-sized refrigerator, or rent one when you arrive on campus.
+You may want to bring a microwave or an office-sized refrigerator.

 PACKING AND SHIPPING

 All luggage and boxes should be clearly labeled with your name and home address.
 Be sure to prepay express and freight charges on all items that you are shipping.
 Address each item as follows:

 Student’s Full Legal nameYeshiva UniversityOffice of University Housing2501 Amsterdam AvenueNew York, NY 10033-3299